 If you are looking to decrease your turnover numbers, the first step should involve speaking to your employees about what they would change in your business and be sure make improvements that identify their concerns.

-Article by Annie Karp.
+Blog post written by Annie Karp.